mauliolaa/iw-openwhisk-local/README.md

 curl -X get "localhost:1024/dumpData"
 ```

-This causes slavemaster to dump the experimental metrics into a log file for further analysis.
+This causes taskmaster to dump the experimental metrics into a log file for further analysis.

 ## File formats